-Have you noticed when people ask how you’re doing, your default answer is “OMFG I’m exhausted”?
+Have you noticed that when people ask how you’re doing, your default answer is “OMFG I’m exhausted”?
 You aren’t alone.

-According to the Centers for Disease Control and Prevention, about 15 percent of women and 10 percent of men reported feeling very tired or exhausted within the last 3 months.
+In a 2013 report from the Centers for Disease Control and Prevention, about 15 percent of women and 10 percent of men reported feeling very tired or exhausted within the last 3 months.

 Too much stress makes your body vulnerable to illness, headaches, muscle tension, and anxiety.
 Who wouldn’t be exhausted?

-Relax with one of these activities:
+You can try to relax with one of these activities:

 And in a review of 41 studies from 1990 to 2011, evidence showed that people who drank energy drinks experienced more daytime sleepiness the next day.